ringcentral/RingCentral.Net/README.md

 However, if you need a quick and dirty solution, you can try `rc.AutoRefresh(interval: 1000 * 60 * 30);`.
 To disable it, use `rc.StopAutoRefresh();`.

-## API calls auto retry

-By default there is no API calls auto retry.
-If an API call fails, an exception will be thrown and you are supposed to catch and handle it.

-Use [Retry extension](https://github.com/ringcentral/RingCentral.Net/tree/master/RingCentral.Net.Retry) if you need a out-of-box solution.

 ## Binary content downloading

 Some [sample code](./samples.md) for binary content downloading may not work.